Quantum Error Mitigation by Pauli Check Sandwiching: Disclaimer

 \section{Disclaimer}

-This paper was prepared for information purposes with contributions from the Future Lab for Applied Research and Engineering (FLARE) Group of JPMorgan Chase \& Co. and its affiliates, and is not a product of the Research Department of JPMorgan Chase \& Co.
-JPMorgan Chase \& Co. makes no explicit or implied representation and warranty, and accepts no liability, for the completeness, accuracy or reliability of information, or the legal, compliance, tax or accounting effects of matters contained herein.
+This paper was prepared for information purposes with contributions from the Global Technology Applied Research group of JPMorgan Chase.
+This paper is not a product of the Research Department of JPMorgan Chase. or its affiliates.
+Neither JPMorgan Chase nor any of its affiliates make any explicit or implied representation or warranty and none of them accept any liability in connection with this paper, including, but not limited to, the completeness, accuracy, reliability of information contained herein and the potential legal, compliance, tax or accounting effects thereof.
 This document is not intended as investment research or investment advice, or a recommendation, offer or solicitation for the purchase or sale of any security, financial instrument, financial product or service, or to be used in any way for evaluating the merits of participating in any transaction.

 \framebox{\parbox{\linewidth}{ The submitted manuscript has been created by UChicago Argonne, LLC, Operator of Argonne National Laboratory (``Argonne'').
 Argonne, a U.S.\ Department of Energy Office of Science laboratory, is operated under Contract No.\ DE-AC02-06CH11357.
 The U.S.\ Government retains for itself, and others acting on its behalf, a paid-up nonexclusive, irrevocable worldwide license in said article to reproduce, prepare derivative works, distribute copies to the public, and perform publicly and display publicly, by or on behalf of the Government.
 The Department of Energy will provide public access to these results of federally sponsored research in accordance with the DOE Public Access Plan. http://energy.gov/downloads/doe-public-access-plan.}}